jolicode/MediaBundle/doc/commands.rst

 joli:media:convert
 ------------------

 This command can be used to generate media variations for one or more media.
-It is usefull if you want to generate variations for a specific media.
+It is useful if you want to generate variations for a specific media.

 .. code-block:: terminal